AxiansITSecurity/Restsh/README.md

 ## Dependencies

-restsh works only inside the bash shell and requires standard GNU core utilities like awk, sed, grep, etc.
+Restsh works only inside the bash shell and requires standard GNU core utilities like awk, sed, grep, etc.

 Further dependencies are: